llcawthorne/llcawthorne.github.io/_posts/2017-05-22-practical-vim-1.md

 Some tidbits that I've found useful so far are the keystrokes that he mentions being available in Insert mode.
-I never paid attention to the fact that you can use <C-w> to delete back one word without leaving insert mode,
-<C-r>{register} to quickly paste the contents of a register, and
-<C-v>u{1234} to insert unicode character #1234, all without leaving insert
+I never paid attention to the fact that you can use &lt;C-w> to delete back one word without leaving insert mode, &lt;C-r>{register} to quickly paste the contents of a register, and &lt;C-v>u{1234} to insert unicode character #1234, all without leaving insert mode.
-mode.
 In both the previous examples, the selection in curly brackets is replaced with just a register or just a four digit number, the curly brackets are not typed literally.